Hungary Job Interview Tips

 After the interview, do not forget to write a thank you letter and subsequently follow-up by letter, email or phone call.
 Employers regard this as an indication of your final interest in the position.

-Large multinational firms mainly use psychological tests and Assessment Centres.
+Large multinational firms mainly use psychological tests and Assessment Centers.
 A medical examination is required for some occupations and some employers test all their prospective employees for drug abuse.

 Other Hungary Job Interview Info